APM endorses Guide for Effective Benefits Management in Major Projects

 - suggested benefits management cycle and practices.

-Register for this free webinar to hear from Laura Geddes-Brock and Hannah Bullingham about IPA’s new Guide to Effective Benefits Management in Major Projects, which has been developed in consultation with APM.
+Hear from Laura Geddes-Brock and Hannah Bullingham about IPA’s new Guide to Effective Benefits Management in Major Projects, which has been developed in consultation with APM.